Q0heleth/go-learning/README.md

 # go-learning
 golang learning driven by test
-Now it is signed by gpg
+Now it is signed by gpg  does it work now?